-The following probation policies are specific to the Midwifery Program and supplement the general policy stated in the current SUNY DMC Student Handbook.
-In some instances, this will mean that the student is on program probation, but not college-wide (CHRP) probation.
+The following probation policies are specific to the Midwifery Program and supplement the general policy stated in the current SUNY HSU Student Handbook.
+In some instances, this will mean that the student is on program probation, but not school-wide (SOHP) probation.

-A. College-Wide (CHRP) Probation
+A. School-Wide (SOHP) Probation

-- 1. See the SUNY DMC Student Handbook for indications for probationary status. - 2.
-The CHRP Committee on Admissions and Academic Standing will review the student's record and the program faculty recommendation (see above).
-The Committee will either concur with the suggested plan or will decide on an alternative plan of action. - 3.
-The CHRP Dean will consider the recommendation of the CHRP

-Committee on Admissions and Academic Standing and makes the final decision regarding CHRP probationary status.
+- 1. See the SUNY HSU Student Handbook for indications for probationary status. - 2.
+The SOHP Committee on Admissions and Academic Standing will review the student's record and the program faculty recommendation (see above).
+The Committee will either concur with the suggested plan or decide on an alternative plan of action. - The SOHP Dean will consider the recommendation of the SOHP Committee on Admissions and Academic Standing and makes the final decision regarding SOHP probationary status.